tarantool/cartridge-java/docs/test-convention.md

     }
 ```

-It's good when this pattern can be included into test method name, but it's not always possible.
+It's not always possible to use the above pattern for each test method name.
-When the description is too large then test case can contain additional info in comment.
+When the description is too large then test it's good to describe test scenario in comment.
 Also consider this points:

 - Name of test method must not violate linter rules and generate compiler warnings (must not contain special characters, be longer than 120 chars etc).